xamarin/xamarin-forms-samples/UserInterface/ListView/SwitchEntryTwoBinding/README.md

 ---
-name: 'Xamarin.Forms ListView Sample: Two-Way Binding with SwitchCell and EntryCell'
+name: 'Xamarin.Forms - Xamarin.Forms ListView Sample: Two-Way Binding with SwitchCell and EntryCell'
-description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement data collection using EntryCell and ViewCell in Xamarin.Forms.
-Implementations for XAML and C provided.'
+description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement data collection using EntryCell and ViewCell in...'
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: